This post may contain affiliate links.

 Living in an RV in below-freezing temperatures, even a four-season RV, comes with its own set of challenges, one being the fact that skirting your RV to protect pipes from freezing and reduce heat loss makes frequent travel during winter pretty inconvenient.

-If you want to give winter RV living a try, be sure to check out my Cold Weather RVing Resource Page.
+If you want to give winter RV living a try, be sure to check out how to stay warm in a cold camper.

 6. You’re confident the opportunities will outweigh the sacrifice.